 It is always shocking to see a teenager or twenty-year-old with heart or cardiovascular health issues.
 Yet we are not surprised when we hear of a fifty something with the same issues.
 This is because there is a 40% increase in risk for cardiovascular and heart health related issues as you age.
 It is well publicized that most of these issues are lifestyle related and one way their risk can be mitigated is with proper health habits, including a well-balanced diet.
 The newest research emphasizes optimizing nitric oxide production and reducing inflammation in the body via diet as two key underlying mechanisms to nutrition’s supportive role in improving cardiovascular health.

-BENEFITS OF INCREASED NITRIC OXIDE PRODUCTION
+BENEFITS OF BEETS AND INCREASED NITRIC OXIDE PRODUCTION

-- Supporting healthy blood pressure levels
+- Healthy blood pressure levels

-- Promoting cardiovascular and heart health
+- Helps support cardiovascular and heart health

 - Dilating arteries for healthy blood flow